If you need a home safe to keep your jewelry, documents or even your gun safe, you’re in the right place.

 The Stealth Tactical Original Handgun Safe is made of heavy-duty 10-gauge black steel and weighs around 24 pounds, making it a heavy safe for its size, though you can carry it easily using the built-in handle.
 The door is secured with a Simplex Lock that's surrounded by a steel casing and does not use batteries.

-To prevent your handgun from shifting inside the safe, it comes with dense foam padding that conforms to the shape of your weapon and magazine.
+To prevent your handgun from shifting inside the safe, it comes with dense foam padding that conforms to the shape of your weapon.
 However, because the padding takes up the space around your gun, you can’t easily store other items in the safe.
-It doesn’t protect your weapon from fires or flooding and only has a one-year warranty.
+It’s worth noting that this safe doesn’t protect your weapon from fires or flooding.

 The digital locking mechanism is controlled by a keypad, and two spare keys are included in case you forget your combination.